IntusCare/coding-assessment/README.md

 ## Getting Started

+ The challenge is to make the tests pass: https://github.com/IntusCare/instance/tree/main/src/lib/__tests__

 **Estimated Time:** 1 hour

 Thank you for your interest in Intus Care!
 Please follow the below directions to complete the coding test.